raptisj/form-widget-editor/README.md

 docker-compose up --build
 ```

-**Note:** For ease of use the `.env` file was commited.
-Usually in such a settings you would have an `.env.example`, letting the user fill them.
+**Note:** For ease of use the `.env` file was committed.
+Usually, in such a setting, you would have an `.env.example`, letting the user fill it.

-This will spin up a NextJS application, a NodeJS server connected to a Postgres database and a Redis server listening to incoming messages.
+This will spin up a NextJS application, a NodeJS server connected to a Postgres database, and a Redis server listening to incoming messages.

 To view the application head to `localhost:3000`.
 If you want to view the HTML of a specific widget head to `localhost:4000/preview/widgets/{widget-of-id}`